aurelia/router/doc/article/en-us/router-configuration.md

 ## [Handling Unknown Routes](aurelia-doc://section/6/version/1.0.0)

 Aurelia allows you to map any unknown routes.
-With the `mapUnknownRoutes()` function we can use a string to a moduleId string, or a routeConfig object, or a NavigationInstruction object to handle any routes which do not match what we have mapped.
+Parameters passed to `mapUnknownRoutes()` can be:
+* A string to a moduleId
+* A routeConfig object
+* A function which is passed the NavigationInstruction object

 ### Using a ModuleId for Unknown routes
 <code-listing heading="Basic Route Configuration">